a11is0n/infinite-parallax/README.md

 the color palette.

-If I get bored in the future I may make different themes; the way I've written it now, it woudldn't require too many tweeks, as I've assumed all images (other than the background) are the same size, and I calculate values based on the image size, which is retrieved in the JavaScript after loading one of them.
+If I get bored in the future I may make different themes; the way I've written it now, it wouldn't require too many tweeks, as I've assumed all images (other than the background) are the same size, and I calculate values based on the image size, which is retrieved in the JavaScript after loading one of them.